codefresh-io/docs.codefresh.io/_docs/administration/codefresh-on-prem-upgrade.md

 %}

-### Update configuration for Codefresh-managed redis chart
+#### Update configuration for Codefresh-managed redis chart
-From version, V1.2.1 and higher, we have deprecated support for the `Codefresh-managed Redis` chart.
+From version, V1.2.0 and higher, we have deprecated support for the `Codefresh-managed Redis` chart.
 The public Bitnami Redis chart has replaced the `Codefresh-managed Redis` chart.
 For more information, see [Publich bitnami/charts](https://github.com/bitnami/charts/tree/master/bitnami/redis){:target="\_blank"}.

 If you have CRON and Registry triggers as part of your Redis data, to retain these triggers, you must migrate existing data from the old deployment to the new stateful set.
 This is done by backing up the existing data before upgrade, and then restoring the backed up data after upgrade.

+> Configuration updates are not required:
-> If you are running an external Redis service, no configuration update is required.
+  When running an external Redis service.
+  If CRON and Registy triggers have not been configured.

-#### Verify existing Redis data for CRON and Registry triggers
+##### Verify existing Redis data for CRON and Registry triggers
-Check if you have CRON and Registry triggers in your Redis data.
+Check if you have CRON and Registry triggers configured in Redis.

 1. Run `codefresh get triggers`
   OR
   Access the K8s cluster where Codefresh is installed.
-  Results indicate that you have CRON and Registry triggers installed.
-1. Continue with _Back up existing Redis data_.

 ```
 NAMESPACE=codefresh
 REDIS_PASSWORD=$(kubectl get secret --namespace $NAMESPACE cf-redis -o jsonpath="{.data.redis-password}" | base64 --decode)